 - That damages were sustained as a result of the death

 In contrast to a criminal trial, the standard of proof in a wrongful death case is often lower.
-A seasoned wrongful death lawyer in Oklahoma City can clarify the legal definition of wrongful death in your state and assist you in pursuing the compensation you are entitled to if you lose a loved one as a result of someone else’s reckless conduct.
+A seasoned wrongful death lawyer in Oklahoma City, OK, can clarify the legal definition of wrongful death in your state.
+We are here to assist you in pursuing the compensation you are entitled to if you lose a loved one as a result of someone else’s reckless conduct.

 Time Expires to File a Wrongful Death Suit in Oklahoma

 A “statute of limitations” is a legal deadline specifying the time limit within which wrongful death claims must be filed.
-A wrongful death claim in Oklahoma must be made within two years of the decedent’s passing.
+A wrongful death claim in Oklahoma must be made within two years of the decedent’s passing under Oklahoma Statute §12-95.
 The court will probably decline to consider the matter if it is not filed within this time frame.

-Consider speaking with our unexpected death lawyers about the specifics of your case if you’re considering bringing a wrongful death claim in Oklahoma.
+Fortunately, we have an in-depth understanding of these time limits.
+Consider speaking with our fatal injury lawyers about the specifics of your case if you are interested in bringing forward a wrongful death claim in Oklahoma.
 We have trusted and compassionate attorneys who can explain how the law might apply to your individual situation because wrongful death claims can be complex.